Macrocephali

 The Macrocephali (Μακροκέφαλοι; "long-headed people") were ancient tribes living near the Black Sea who performed artificial cranial deformation.

-Pliny the Elder, Pomponius Mela, and Scylax all mention a people by this name living northeast of the region of Pontus.
-While the writer of the Periplus of the Euxine Sea identifies the Macrocephali with the Macrones, but Pliny clearly considers them separate groups.
+Pliny the Elder, Pomponius Mela, Scylax, and Hippocrates all mention a people specifically by this name living northeast of Pontus.
+While other writers, such as Strabo and the author of the Periplus of the Euxine Sea, identify the Macrocephali with the Macrones, Pliny clearly considers them separate groups.
+The Macrocephali were also treated as a mythical species on the same level as the Cynocephaly, Pygmies, and Skiapodes.
+In book 3 of Philostratus's Life of Apollonius, an Indian monk named Iarchas refutes the existence of all such creatures found in the books of Scylax besides the Pygmies.